 There are some postgraduate scholarships available for students on the Postgraduate Diploma in Theatre Costume who have a household income of under £25,000.
 We are not currently able to offer scholarships for the MA Theatre Lab.

-For UK students, new to higher education, starting an undergraduate course in September 2021, we offer the following awards:
+For UK students new to higher education, starting an undergraduate course in September 2021, we offer the following award:

 Income of £43,000 or less

 Minimum award of £3,000 for each year of study

 In accordance with our 2020 – 2025 Access and Participation Plan, RADA offers an additional scholarship to care leavers (for living costs) of £3,000 per year for each year of study.
 This is for UK students on undergraduate courses.
 Find our Accessible Summary of the Access and Participation Plan 2020-25.